civictechdc/hackdc2025/docs/README.md

   - Proposed → final diffing with regulator responses.
   - Influence scoring.
-  - Feedback loops so organisations can benchmark and refine engagement.
+  - Feedback loops so organizations can benchmark and refine engagement.

 ---